x42005e1f/culsans/README.rst

 Compatibility
 =============

-The interfaces are compliant with the Python API version 3.13, and the culsans library itself is fully compatible with the janus library version 2.0.0.
-If you are using janus in your application and want to switch to culsans, all you have to do is replace this:
+The interfaces are compliant with the Python API, and the culsans library itself is fully compatible with the janus library.
+If you are using janus in your application and want to switch to culsans, all you have to do is replace
+this:

 .. code:: python